codestorm1/vintage_cell/notes.md

 * Play extended tones - dial tone, fast busy
 * Ring indicator pin
 * Network pin
+* Shows battery level in response to AT+CBC, not just voltage

 ### How keypad based phone could work
 * change circuits.gpio version in FONA.
 Don't need to use the one that keypad uses